ketankartoza/GeoHosting_fork/README.md

 ![image](https://github.com/user-attachments/assets/ad257a1d-ade0-4f60-a65f-dcbd6f166e2b)

 GeoHosting website.

 Environment:</br>

 ```
-JENKINS_TOKEN=
+PROXY_BASE_URL=
 ```

-The token of user of jenkins.
-Can be created on jenkins.
+The base url of proxy url of Kartoza.
+Default: https://api.do.kartoza.com/

 ```
-JENKINS_USER=
+PROXY_API_KEY=
 ```

-The username on the jenkins that has token.
+The API Key of proxy.
+The proxy is being used for calling jenkins.
-We need to make sure the user has permission with job/build.
+We need to make sure the proxy has permission with job/build on jenkins.

 # GeoHosting Controller - Client